-We wish to benefit from the large oscillator strength in the middle of the ladder and thus define a `target transition' with frequency $\omega_{\text{good}}$.
+Wishing to exploit the large oscillator strength at the ladder mid-point, we define a `target transition' with frequency $\omega_{\text{good}}$.
 As states near the middle of the ladder are not naturally substantially populated, additional measures are required for pinning the system at the `bottom-of-the-target-transition-state' (BTTS).
+Let the frequency of the ladder transition immediately below the BTTS be $\omega_{\text{bad}}$.
 Following Ref.~\cite{Higgins2014a}, spectral selectivity permits the application of environmental suppression of certain optical modes.
-Let the frequency of the ladder transition immediately below the BTTS be $\omega_{\text{bad}}$.
-Given a sufficient gap between $\omega_{\text{good}}$ and $\omega_{\text{bad}}$ (brought about by the strong enough $\vert J_{i,j} \vert$ terms, see Fig.~\ref{fig:glossy}b), optical decay from the BTTS can be suppressed using a photonic band-gap environment.
+Given a sufficient gap between $\omega_{\text{good}}$ and $\omega_{\text{bad}}$ (which is proportional to $\vert J_{i,j} \vert$), optical decay from the BTTS can be suppressed using a photonic band-gap environment.
 Fig.~\ref{fig:glossy}c shows that the transition frequencies of upwards absorption (green) and downwards emission (red) processes from the BTTS are indeed well-separated, meaning suppression of a single band of wavelengths will be effective: for GS-SA one may thus suppress all modes with frequency $\omega< \left( \omega_{\text{good}}+\omega_{\text{bad}} \right)/2$ (see Fig.~\ref{fig:glossy}c).
-A detailed discussion of the suppression of optical processes is given in the SI~\cite{SI}.
+A detailed discussion of the suppression of optical processes and separation of desirable and undesirable frequencies, including for $||$-SA, is given in the SI~\cite{SI}.